-In Harbury village the significant views out of the village shown on Map 1 will be given special consideration when assessing planning applications.
-Development proposals should ensure that in these areas special attention is paid to preserving such views.
+In Harbury village the significant views shown on Map 1 will be given special consideration when assessing planning applications, as will prominent views in to and out of Deppers Bridge.
+Development proposals should ensure that in these areas special attention is paid to preserving such views, and where a new development obscures a view, a new view is provided.